Monastery Notes

 The first time Sensei held court, we were all made aware of a seating chart.
 We sat on prim cushions, all facing the Buddha, in a sharp-cornered rectangle around the room.
 He detailed the precise order in which we needed to walk in and out of meditation.
 John, who had taken a 14-hour flight to follow Sensei to Bodh Gaya, accidentally walked in front of the Buddha instead of behind it.
 “Wrong, wrong, wrong!
 Please, listen to me!”
 Sensei burst.
 John bowed apologetically.

 Despite Sensei’s insistence on rigid spines and perfect hand shapes, he laughed frequently and easily, catching us off-guard with the depth of his belly boom.
-Unlike U Hla Myint, he offered not only office hours but also the option to grab dinner, during which we could quiz him about his time in Berkeley or thoughts on Zen superiority.
+Unlike U Hla Myint, he offered not only office hours but also the offer to grab dinner, during which we could quiz him about his time in Berkeley or thoughts on Zen superiority.

-To add to my distress, mosquitoes flourished in Bodh Gaya.
+To my distress, mosquitoes flourished in Bodh Gaya.
 Something about my blood seemed to draw them in, and they were particularly prolific during our evening sitting sessions.
 During meditation, little itches peppered my skin.
 Never knowing if they were tactile hallucinations or vicious bites, I became tense.
 I anticipated the moment when I’d inevitably try to shift without drawing attention when I felt that signature prickle.
 My thoughts swarmed in anticipation of mosquitoes.
 Even when there were no mosquitoes, I thought about when mosquitoes might come.
 My refusal to accept them trapped me between flinching on constant defense and accepting defeat.

-Embarrassed, I never confessed my pedestrian mosquito predicament to U Hla Myint.
+Embarrassed, I never confessed my mosquito predicament to U Hla Myint.
 I imagined his confusion, wondering why I couldn’t let my thoughts drop their constant guard.
 But relaxing thoughts dripped of unproductivity.
 When a problem pops up, my de facto is that I haven’t thought enough, and I’ve simply overlooked the silver bullet, a third option that lets me escape two dreaded choices.

 I couldn’t decipher the difference between acceptance vs giving up vs admitting that I was never going to find the silver bullet.
 But continuing to watch my thoughts led to a natural swell and fall.
 If I could wait out the bites, they’d fail to draw my attention.
 There was no defeat because there was no more battle.